 However, it is better to understand the following features as well.

-1. Diopter Adjustment
+1. Diopter Adjustment of binocular

 This add-on feature is to adjust the differences between the two eyes according to your targets.
 Usually, the diopter adjustment is common in the center-column binoculars.

 If the specifications do not mention, check this feature around the right-hand eyepiece.

 Sometimes, you detect a small ring of light on the eyepiece.
 It is the exit pupil.

 Its diameter is the result of the division of the objective lens diameter by the magnification.